 “You heard her—” Jason began but Elizabeth waved him off.
 She could handle this.

 “I mean, if you execute this search now with incorrect paperwork,” Elizabeth explained to Taggert, “I’m just going to tell the lawyer I hire to sue the PCPD that you knew it was incorrect and that you verbally, in front of witnesses that include your fellow officers, made it clear that you were planning to illegally search my studio for vague evidence because I was exercising my constitutional right to remain silent.
 It’s your choice.”

 Taggert pressed his lips together.
 “I will be back with corrected paperwork,” he told her.
-“And they’re standing right outside to make sure you don’t throw anything out—”
+“And the officers are standing right outside to make sure you don’t throw anything out—”

 “I would think you’d want me to throw things out,” Elizabeth said, opening her eyes wide with feigned innocence.
 “Because then I’ve abandoned the property and you don’t need a warrant.
 Isn’t that why they’re staying?”

 He stared at her for a long moment, then turned to the officers.
 “Let’s go,” he muttered, snapping his fingers.
 Elizabeth watched them go down the hall and head into the service stairs.
-She closed the door, letting all the air out of her chest at once.
-She felt slightly dizzy and lightheaded.
+She closed the door, letting all of the air out of her chest at once.
+She felt slightly dizzy and light headed.

 “How—” Jason paused.
 “How did you know to do that?” he asked.

 She turned.
 “What?
 Oh.
 I meant what I told him.
 They have reruns on Law & Order on one of those cable networks all the time, and I spent like half the spring watching them over and over again.”
 She folded her arms.
 Elizabeth squinted at him.
 “Do you think he’ll be back with corrected paperwork?
 I wonder if he thinks the canvas knives count as evidence.”